idvorkin/idvorkin.github.io/_d/taxes.md

 ### No load index funds

-Mutual funds with zero fees.
-Usually a broad index fund like Fidelity Zero or TK.
+Funds ith zero fees.
+Usually a broad index fund like Fidelity Zero FZROX and FZILX.
+Could be a Mutual Fund or ETF (but you don't care so long as it's no load and no fees).

 ### Marginal vs Average Tax Rate